Wonderful service from start to finish.

 Landlords: Are you compliant with the Deregulation Act 2015?

 When a landlord wishes to evict their tenant, it is vital that they follow the correct procedure for doing so, in order to avoid any unnecessary delays and wasted costs.
 This is particularly important given the upcoming changes in the law regarding landlords’ use of the procedure under Section 21 of the Housing Act 1988.
-Daniel Coleman, Solicitor in our Litigation and Dispute Resolution team, explains the changes in the law, and the steps landlords must take to ensure they are compliant.
+Helen Porter, Partner in our Litigation and Dispute Resolution team, explains the changes in the law, and the steps landlords must take to ensure they are compliant.

 On 26 March 2015, Parliament passed new legislation in the form of the Deregulation Act 2015 (‘the Act’) which sought to provide more protection for tenants facing eviction by their landlords who wish to terminate their tenancy under Section 21 of the Housing Act 1988.